 Today we offer a number of tools to help plan the install or upgrade of an IBM i partition.
 For example, the IBM Pre-upgrade Verification tool for IBM i ensures that key items have been completed before upgrading the operating system and related products.
 To allow for remote install and eliminate media errors, we encourage downloading your entitled software and license keys from the Entitled Software Support (ESS) site.

 Once the media images have been downloaded, you can use the resulting image to upgrade or install a new partition.
 In addition, network install allows for remote install from a single media image, which makes it easier to deploy the release.
 If you want a good reference for this capability, download IBM i Network Install using Network File System.
-Meanwhile, the IBM i Information Center has complete information about planning and installing a new release of IBM i.
+Meanwhile, the IBM i Knowledge Center has complete information about planning and installing a new release of IBM i.

 The virtual media, or network install, was very beneficial for an IBM i customer who had a system that was older than five years.
 They wanted to move to a current release to take advantage of some new application modernization functions.
 Their dilemma, however, was they didn’t know where the physical box was anymore!
 No one had needed to do anything with the physical system for a few years and the building they were in had been remodeled.
 They were wondering if there was any way to upgrade without having to physically load the DVDs into the system.
 Using the virtual media that was downloaded from the ESS website, they were able to upgrade the system without touching the physical box.
 They eventually found the system, it had accidently been walled over!

 Our guest blogger today is Kathy Tri, a senior software engineer at IBM Rochester who functions as the technical lead and architect for IBM i install, upgrade, license management and Power System upgrades.
 She shares insights and information about her team’s ongoing efforts to deliver an exceptional client experience.
-Read it, and then join the conversation on Facebook (link not active).

 This blog post was originally published on IBMSystemsMag.com and is reproduced here by permission of IBM Systems Media.